 - Click Copy.

-- Make sure Baskerville Old Face is the font selected for new text in the application where you want to insert the Apple symbol.
+- Make sure Baskerville Old Face is the font selected for new text in the application where you want to insert the Apple logo.

-If you use the Apple logo frequently in Word, you can also set up a shortcut for inserting it swiftly.
+If you use the Apple symbol frequently in Word for Windows, you can also set up a shortcut for inserting it swiftly.

 Important: The Apple Symbol Will Not Display Right for Others